zekaryas1/notes/docs/Algo/Fundamental Algorithms/Algorithm analysis.md

 # What is Algorithm Analysis

 * Time is not the only thing that matters in an algorithm.
-We might also care about the amount of memory or spacerequired by an algorithm.
+We might also care about the amount of memory or space required by an algorithm.
 * In algorithm analysis, we focus on the growth rate of the running time as a function of the input size n .(how many times a function is likely to execute based on the input)
 * Big 0(asymptotic runtime) is the language and metric we use to describe the efficiency of algorithms.
 * Big 0, Big Theta, and Big Omega